Cultures as networks of cultural traits: A unifying framework for measuring culture and cultural distances: World Values Survey

 \section{World Values Survey}

 The WVS is a cross-country research project carried out for almost 30 years.
-The resulting database is public and freely accessible online, making it the most widely used social survey database in the world and making the \cite{IngWel2005} Cultural Map one of the most cited and used tool of analysis in cross-cultural studies.\footnote{ {\ The network of people working in the WVS project includes researchers from over 100 nations who did produce more than 300 publications in 20 languages.
-The secondary use of the WVS data has contributed to the development of thousands of additional studies.
-Beyond economics, the WVS has been used in many other social science disciplines.
-See \cite{aleman2016value} for a use of WVS in comparative political science; \cite{gomes1999empirical} and \cite{sivakumar2001stampede} for applications to business studies; and \cite{lee1998effect} for an instrumental use of the WVS in international marketing studies.
-For a nice extension of Inglehart's approach see \cite{basanez2016world} and for a critique see \cite{McS2002}.
-For recent alternative approaches see \cite{Sch2010} and \cite{Lew2010}.}}
+The resulting database is public and freely accessible online, making it the most widely used social survey database in the world, and making the \cite{IngWel2005} Cultural Map one of the most cited and used tool of analysis in cross-cultural studies.
+This, and the \texttt{IW index} associated to it, is going to be the benchmark of the present study.

-Its original purpose was to test the idea that economic conditions are changing the fundamental attitudes and values in industrialized countries.
-In doing so, the researchers designed questionnaires about demographics (gender, age, education) and self-reported economic conditions (salary, income levels), and explicitly inquired respondents about religion, political preferences, attitudes and values.
+The original purpose of the WVS was to test the idea that economic conditions are changing the fundamental attitudes and values in industrialised countries.
+In doing so, the researchers designed questionnaires inquiring respondents about religion, political preferences, attitudes and values.
 From the original intent, the project expanded rapidly to a true global investigation on world cultural traits.